make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [ppprpd](https://github.com/ppprpd) for contributing support for Netmostat N-1 thermostats.
 - [Pokemowka25](https://github.com/Pokemowka26) for assistance supporting Kyvol EA200 humidifiers.
 - [spuljko](https://github.com/spuljko) for contributing support for YYM-805SW aroma diffuser with nightlight.
+- [raphaelcouzet](https://github.com/raphaelcouzet) for contributing support for Arlec motion sensor lights which were used to improve Deta motion light support.